is breed specific dog food worth the money?

 I don’t think so, and many veterinarians agree with me.
 While there’s certainly nothing wrong with feeding breed-specific diets, you don’t have to feed them to give your pet a great diet.
 The truth is, there is very little published research into the needs of individual breeds.

 One exception to the “dogs are dogs” rule is that large and giant breed puppies should be fed differently than their smaller brothers.
 Large breed puppy foods are formulated to provide adequate nutrition while controlling the pace at which these big guys (and gals) grow.
 This limits undue stress on their growing bodies.
+Higher protein diets have been implicated as an underlying cause of panosteitis, a painful inflammation of the “long” bones of the skeleton, in young large and giant breed dogs.

 Sadly, over half of the pet population is overweight or obese, so chances are, your pet could benefit from a diet specific for weight control.
-Some of the breed-specific diets address this need, especially those formulated for breeds who are more prone to becoming overweight (Labradors, I’m looking at you).
+Some of the breed-specific diets address this need, especially those formulated for breeds who are more prone to becoming overweight (Labrador Retrievers, I’m looking at you).
 But you don’t have to buy a breed-specific food to achieve weight loss for your pet.

 Calorie count, kibble shape and size, nutritional value and palatability are all key things to consider when choosing a food for your pet.
 You want to feed a food that your pet can chew (no giant kibble for tiny guys) and one that he actually likes to eat.
 You should also look on the food bag for the AAFCO statement that says the food is complete and balanced for your pet’s stage of life based on feeding trials.